railwayapp/docs/src/docs/how-to/create-a-template.md

 ## Configuring Services

-Whether you are building from scratch or have started from an existing project, once you are on the [template creation page](https://railway.app/button), you will see various configuration options for each service added to your template.
+Whether you are building from scratch or have started from an existing project, once you are on the <a href="https://railway.app/button" target="_blank">template creation page</a>, you will see various configuration options for each service added to your template.

 In addition to the Source, you can configure the following fields to enable successful deploys for template users: